 - Professional development: You should be developing papers or posters for presentation at national and international meetings and for publication in professional journals.

 - Transcripts.
 At the end of each semester, check your transcript in ONE.UF, including your grades and GPA.
 You must have no more than one Incomplete Grade or No Grade at a time.
 Your transfer of credit and advancement into candidacy will also show up in ONE.UF.

 - GIMS (Graduate Information Management System).
 Periodically verify your information in GIMS to check that your degree program and supervisory committee are listed correctly.
 Contact the Graduate Program Assistant to make any changes.

 - Your Department file.
 Your file in the Graduate Program office (Turlington 1112) is the Department’s record of your progress and our correspondence with you.
 You may submit any documents to your department file.
 Keep copies of important documents.

 - Annual Self-evaluation.
 In April of each year, all graduate students will be evaluated.
 Submit a completed Graduate Student Annual Report to your committee chair and to the Graduate Program Assistant by April 1.
-Your committee chair will prepare an Graduate Student Annual Evaluation and give a copy to you and to the Graduate Program Assistant.
+Your committee chair will prepare a Graduate Student Annual Evaluation and give a copy to you and to the Graduate Program Assistant.
 Faculty meet by subfields to discuss student progress.
 If a lack of progress in any area is indicated on the evaluation, the supervisory committee chair should indicate what actions must be taken by the student and the deadline for completing those actions.
 Continued failure to make satisfactory progress may result in suspension of fellowship and assistantship support or dismissal from the graduate program.

-- See also: Readmission.
+- Refer to: Readmission.